openframeworks/ofBook/chapters/OOPs!/chapter.md

 ```

 ## Make more Objects from your Class
 We've just created 3 objects but you can have already see how tedious it would be to create 10, 100 or maybe 1000's of them.
-Hardcoding them one by one would be a long and painful process that could be easily solved by automating the object creation and function calls.
+Hard-coding them one by one would be a long and painful process that could be easily solved by automating the object creation and function calls.
 Just by using a couple for loops we'll make this process simpler and cleaner.
 Instead of declaring a list of objects one by one, we'll create an array of objects of type `Ball`.
 We'll also introduce another new element: a constant.
 Constants are set after any #includes as #define CONSTANT_NAME value.
 This is a way of setting a value that won't ever change in the program.
 In the ofApp class header file, where you define the balls objects, you also define the constant that we'll use for the number of objects:

 ```cpp